mattix10/garden-box/README.md

 ![Statistics](./src/assets/img/stats.jpg)
 ## Mobile devices
 To improve the application experience, a mobile-first approach was used - first the focus was on users of mobile phones and other mobile devices, designing and implementing views in such a way that it is easy to use the application with only a thumb or fingers.
-Next, the focus was on adjusting the displayed content for devices with higher resolution, i.e. laptops and monitors, trying to place all the information necessary for the user in a convenient place for him.
+Next, the focus was on adjusting the displayed content for devices with higher resolution, i.e. laptops and monitors, trying to place all the information necessary for the users in a convenient place for them.

 ![App view on mobile devices](./src/assets/img/mobile.jpg)